Alfie Moore (comedian): Career

 Moore has taken four shows to the Edinburgh Festival.
-In 2012 I Predicted a Riot and 2013 Viva Alf's Vegas with Phil McIntyre Ents as Promoter, and in 2014 The Naked Stun with Mick Perrin Worldwide as Promoter which sold out for 25 nights and was awarded the Edinburgh Fringe laurel for a sell-out show.
+In 2012 I Predicted a Riot and 2013 Viva Alf's Vegas with Phil McIntyre Ents as promoter, and in 2014 The Naked Stun with Mick Perrin Worldwide as promoter which sold out for 25 nights and was awarded the Edinburgh Fringe laurel for a sell-out show.
 Moore's 2015 Edinburgh Festival show was called Alfie Moore - A Fair Cop Stands Up.
 Later tours included The Naked Stun and Getting Away with Murder.

 His latest tour 'Fair Cop Unleashed' is based on a true story.
-Spring/summer dates are currently being rescheduled for autumn due to the coronavirus outbreak.

 Moore has supported Sarah Millican, Russell Kane and Milton Jones on their national comedy tours.